AsmundSchei/SmartObjectAI/README.md

 This is a project intended to make a AI that can select goals based on its current situation.
 Its heavly inspired by F.E.A.R.s goal oriented action planning AI system.

+# This is now ported to UE5 but the new StateTree AI system is super experimental, so use at your own risk!

 ```diff
 Keys:
 * 1: Spawns the gun